Suskesorg/Percobaan-baru/How To Make a Snapshot Nolus/README.md

-# How to Make a Snapshot osmosis
+# How to Make a Snapshot nolus

 ### Configurasi your Domain
-Custom CNAME your domain to IP VPS, Like `snapshot.osmosis.example.com`
+Custom CNAME your domain to IP VPS, Like `snapshot.nolus.example.com`

 ### Instructions
 #### Install dependencies